top of page

 Description - (Historical: 8 Turns) By 3 p.m., Forrest's cavalrymen had already fought for several hours and were low on ammunition when the leading elements of the Hood's striking column reached Rutherford's Creek some 2 1/2 miles southeast of Spring Hill.
 Soon after, Hood issued orders for Cheatham to cross Rutherford's Creek and attack Spring Hill.
 Stewart's corps was ordered to deploy as support for Cheatham's left flank.
 As Cheatham's corps waded across and began to form their battle line, Hood, having surveyed the Union position from a hill southeast of town, had already revised his plans.
 Unfortunately, his new orders to redirect the attack and sever the Columbia & Franklin Pike failed to reach all of his general staff (one of many unfathomable Confederate command and control mishaps that would occur that day).
 Now, as the precious light of day fades away, Cleburne's division has found the enemy and strikes.
 Note: Brown's and Bate's division do not participate and set up where they would have ended.

 Analysis - This short chaotic skirmish is actually kind of fun.
-There are far more Rebel units which are fixed on the map, and which arrive to late to take part in the fighting, than you would prefer.
-Essentially, this battle is between 10,500 Rebels and 8,175 Federals.
-The Yankees have a few advantages but the Rebels have far more units with which to move (and outflank) the enemy positions.
-The Yankees can't fight in all directions at once!
+Essentially, this battle is between 10,500 Rebels and 8,175 Federals because of time and arrival issues.
+The Yankees have a few advantages but the Rebels have far more units with which to move.
 With just a few turns before nightfall, this one doesn't allow much real action.
 But it can still be a fun and fast game if you are looking for that type of scenario.

 09.png